clickbait-challenge/humuhumunukunukuapuaa/README.md

 |
 └───utils             with the wrapper class for calling Stanford NLP java server and utility reading, splitting and concatenate data
 |
-└───crawler           JavaScript crwaler for collecting our own <b>custom</b> clickBait tweets
+└───crawler           JavaScript crawler for collecting our own <b>custom</b> clickBait tweets
 |
 └───data
 |   |